jez/jez.github.io/about.md

 # I delight in making, creating, and exploring.

 > Why is programming fun?
-What delights may it's practitioner expect as his
+What delights may its practitioner expect as his
 > reward?
 >
 > Fred Brooks, _The Mythical Man-Month_